What is a Social Media Strategy?

 Content pillars are the fundamental principles of your content strategy.
 They provide a purpose for your content, ensuring your social media is clearly marketed toward your target audience.

 Your content needs to be varied, providing a range of offerings to your audience.
-These should be a mix of promotional, educational, personal and social.
+Each pillar provides a different aspect for your customer, but also provides you with a base from which to work when creating your content.
+The pillars should be a mix of promotional, educational, personal and social, and you can decide how often you want to share content based on each pillar.

 3. When are we going to share this content?